joejcollins/lady-penelope/README.md

-# Python and R Data Analysis Template
+# Python and R Template

 Based on: